mmp17/full-stack-notes/react/intro-to-react/README.md

 - constructor()
 - getDerivedStateFromProps()
 - render()
-- componentDidMount(): use when need to execute somthing after component gets added into the DOM
+- componentDidMount(): use when need to execute something after component gets added into the DOM
 - earlier deprecated method: componentWillMount()

+## React Component Types
+- Presentational vs Container
+- Skinny vs Fat
+- Dumb vs Smart
+- Stateless vs Stateful

+### Presentational and Container Components
+#### Presentational Components
+_Rendering the view based on the props passed to them_
+- Do not maintain local state
+- Can be relaxed to maintain only UI state than data

+#### Container Components
+_Make use of the presentational components for rendering and pass props to them, responsible for storing the state_
+- Data fetching, state updates
+- Can wrap presentational components in wrapping divs